 Travel - Sites focusing on travel planning services, travel reservations, and tourist information.

 Vehicles - Sites that mainly hold discussions or share information about vehicles, including cars, trucks, boats, and aircraft.

 Virtual Reality - Sites that host files specific to virtual reality or run communities related to the technology.

 Weapons - Sites that primarily discuss, review, or sell items such as hunting knives, guns, rifles, or BB guns.

-Webmail & Chat - Sites which provide chat or text messaging services or such abilities through a download or application.
+Webmail & Chat - Sites that provide chat or text messaging services or such abilities through a download or application.

 DNSFilter is able to offer Google, Bing, and YouTube SafeSearch options.
-DNSFilter simply offers the features already provided by these services, but makes it easy to enforce.
-SafeSearch cannot be overridden by the endusers if the SafeSearch options are enabled in your Filtering Policy (and you ensure that users are using our service for DNS).
+DNSFilter offers the features already provided by these services but makes it easy to enforce.
+The end users cannot override SafeSearch if the SafeSearch options are enabled in your Filtering Policy (and you ensure that users are using our service for DNS).